apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 ## Setting up the tests

-To integration test the S3* filesystem clients, you need to provide two files which pass in authentication details to the test runner.
+To integration test the S3* filesystem clients, you need to provide `auth-keys.xml` which passes in authentication details to the test runner.

-1. `auth-keys.xml`
-1. `contract-test-options.xml`

-These are both Hadoop XML configuration files, which must be placed into `hadoop-tools/hadoop-aws/src/test/resources`.
+It is a Hadoop XML configuration file, which must be placed into `hadoop-tools/hadoop-aws/src/test/resources`.

 ### File `core-site.xml`